 - The Munsters was revived in 1988 as The Munsters Today.

 - The 1970s British Series All Creatures Great and Small simply returned to the air with its original cast (bar one) a decade after its run had ended.
 In the intervening time, supporting actor Peter Davison had become a much bigger star, thanks to his stint on Doctor Who.
 Since the original series had ended with the main characters going off to fight in World War II, the time gap was readily explained by shifting the setting to after they'd returned to the practice of veterinary medicine.

 - Beverly Hills 90210 has been revived (fittingly enough, by The CW) as simply 90210.
 Original cast members Shannen Doherty, Tori Spelling, and Jennie Garth have all reprised their roles (if only for guest parts), and Jason Priestly set to direct an episode.
 The CW is now doing the same for the similar Melrose Place.

 - Red Dwarf was revived with three new episodes, the three-part story Back to Earth, after 10 years off the air.
-A full tenth series is set to air autumn 2012.
+A full tenth series is aired in autumn 2012, with more planned for 2015.

 - Double Dare 2000 for the original Nickelodeon Double Dare.

 - After an 11-year absence from the airwaves and a 6-year absence from any form of media, Kamen Rider Kuuga inaugurated the return of the Kamen Rider franchise.
 The title of the first episode?
 "Revival".

 - Rab C. Nesbitt returned in a Christmas Special after a ten year gap, and got a full series in 2010.